srvanderplas/FeatureHierarchy/FullPaper/Revision/ReviewerComments.md

 - Cite critical evaluation study: [Crump et al (2013)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0057410)
 - Controlling for speed/accuracy tradeoff.
     - *We have some data on response time (though imperfect), so we could discuss this briefly if we want to.*
+    - *Susan, by imperfect, do you mean that you don't know what participants were doing, because of the missing control of AMT that we would have in lab sessions? - we can state that and move beyond it.*
-    - *I think we should want to - the model can go into the appendix, the results in a sentence summary in the main paper.*
+    - *I think we should want to model the results - the model can go into the appendix, the results in a sentence summary in the main paper.*
 - Would results have been different if relative difficulty of clusters vs. trends was different?
     - *Probably... but how to measure that objectively?
-We'd have to do single-target studies and then compare to dual target results or something...*
+We'd have to do single-target studies and then compare to dual target results or something...
+XXX Susan, could you explain to me a bit more, how single target studies would help in this situation? -- I was interested in doing some, but for a different reason (see below).*
     - *Yes the results are different, when the parameters s_C and s_T are changed.
 We have extended the model accordingly, and added details to the appendix.*

 ## Reviewer 2